World of Darkness: Games

-As well as off-shoots based on these, such as the Asia-themed Kindred of the East and the historical Vampire: The Dark Ages.
+There have also been a number of spinoff games, such as the Asia-themed Kindred of the East and the historical Vampire: The Dark Ages.

 The 2004 reboot series, Chronicles of Darkness, consists of eleven game lines: Vampire: The Requiem, Werewolf: The Forsaken, Mage: The Awakening, Promethean: The Created, Changeling: The Lost, Hunter: The Vigil, Geist: The Sin-Eaters, Mummy: The Curse, Demon: The Descent, Beast: The Primordial, and Deviant: The Renegades.
 Most of these are based on concepts from the original series, directly as with Vampire: The Requiem and Vampire: The Masquerade, or indirectly as with Geist and Wraith, which both deal with spirits.

 Both series are supported with supplementary sourcebooks detailing backgrounds and character types, which can be used when creating adventures for one's players; pre-made adventure modules have also occasionally been published.
 The Chronicles of Darkness sourcebooks in particular present the information as optional and something one may choose whether to include in one's game.
 The supplements often take the form of a book describing a location as it is portrayed in the setting, such as Vampire: The Masquerades series of By Night books and Werewolf: The Apocalypses Rage Across series.
 Several splatbooks – sourcebooks detailing character classes or organizations – have also been published, such as the Clanbook series, describing vampire clans, and the Kithbook line, covering types of fae.